Safe Return to Campus: Fall 2021

 Office of Student Life and Student Organizations

-- All operations in the Office of Student Life will go back to pre-pandemic processes.
+- All operations in the Office of Student Life have gone back to pre-pandemic processes.
 The offerings of both in-person and virtual programming options will continue to occur in the Fall 2021 semester.

 Counseling & Disability Services

-- For Fall 2021, the Office of Counseling Services will continue to offer distance counseling sessions to students via Microsoft Teams, in addition to in-person counseling services.
-For in-person sessions, at the request of the student, spaces in the counseling office will be set up to provide 6 feet of space between the counselor and student during sessions.
+- For Fall 2021, the Office of Counseling Services continues to offer distance counseling sessions to students via Microsoft Teams, in addition to in-person counseling services.
+For in-person sessions, at the request of the student, spaces in the counseling office will be set up to provide six feet of space between the counselor and student during sessions.
 The two testing rooms will be used for counseling session spaces as well as Disability Services intake appointments.